-- a.
+a.
 In preparing consolidated financial statements, only investments in financial allied subsidiaries except insurance subsidiaries shall be consolidated on a line-by-line basis; while insurance and non-financial allied subsidiaries shall be accounted for using the equity method.
-Financial/non-financial allied/non-allied associates shall be accounted for using the equity method in accordance with the provisions of PAS 28 "Investments in Associates"; - b.
-For purposes of preparing separate financial statements, financial/non-financial allied/non-allied subsidiaries/associates, including insurance subsidiaries/associates, shall also be accounted for using the equity method; and - c.
-FIs shall be required to meet the BSP recommended valuation reserves.
+Financial/non-financial allied/non-allied associates shall be accounted for using the equity method in accordance with the provisions of PAS 28 "Investments in Associates"; and b.
+FIs shall be required to meet the Bangko Sentral recommended valuation reserves.

 Government grants extended in the form of loans bearing nil or low interest rates shall be measured upon initial recognition at its fair value (i.e., the present value of the future cash flows of the financial instrument discounted using the market interest rate).

-The difference between the fair value and the net proceeds of the loan shall be recorded under "Unearned Income-Others", which shall be amortized over the term of the loan using the effective interest method.
+The difference between the fair value and the net proceeds of the loan shall be recorded under "Unearned Income- Others", which shall be amortized over the term of the loan using the effective interest method.